 The U.S. Food and Drug Administration is looking at other compounds from the same class of medicines called nucleotide polymerase inhibitors, Idenix Chief Executive Officer Ron Renaud said on a conference call today.
-Gilead Sciences Inc. (GILD), Bristol- Myers Squibb Co. and Vertex Pharmaceuticals Inc. (VRTX) are developing similar treatments.
+Gilead Sciences Inc. (GILD:US), Bristol- Myers Squibb Co. and Vertex Pharmaceuticals Inc. (VRTX:US) are developing similar treatments.

 “This event is likely to raise concerns about the risks of nuke programs across the spectrum, but we believe it is important to understand the difference among the assets,” said Geoffrey Porges, an analyst with Sanford C. Bernstein & Co. in New York.
 The Vertex and Gilead drugs have different structures and may not raise the same worries, he said in a note to clients.